s-weat/colorwordle/README.md

 **Contribute:**

 Feel free to contribute to the project!
-Check out the [Contributing Guidelines](CONTRIBUTING.md) (if you have them).
+Check out the [Contributing Guidelines](CONTRIBUTING.md)

 Made with ❤️ by alex